TheRealAnonymous008/quartz/content/Fundamental Constructs in Game Theory.md

 * A **belief** of player $i$ is a possible profile of his opponents' strategies $s_{-i}\in S_{-i}$,
 * The **best response correspondence** of player $i$, selects for each $s_i\in S_{-i}$ a subset $\text{BR}_i (s_{-i})\subseteq S_i$ where each strategy $s_i\in \text{BR}_i(s_{-i})$ is a best response to $s_{-i}$ based on the player's beliefs.
 * A strategy $s_i\in S$ is **never a best response** if there are no beliefs $s_{-i}\in S_{-i}$ for player $i$ for which $s_i\in \text{BR}_i(s_{-i})$
-# Static vs Dynamic
-* A **static game** is a game where players simultaneously and independently make a once and for all decision, after which all outcomes are realized and payoffs are distributed to each player.

 # Information
 * An event $E$ is **common knowledge** if: